Open menu

 • MySQL can’t search, taking attribute weights into account.

-• MySQL is poorly optimized to search a part of a string inside the whole line: it will do this far longer than other search engines.
+• MySQL is poorly optimized to search a part of a string inside the whole line; it will do this far longer than other search engines.

 Why is that so?
 MySQL is designed to retrieve search data as well as store data, process queries, and make calculations.
 But it’s unable to support more advanced search: by synonyms, words with typos, etc. It will be difficult to apply additional features to it, and there is a big chance this functionality won’t reach the level of specialized services.

-Anyway, whether you have a native MySQL search, Elasticsearch, third-party search engine, or a hybrid solution, it’s your team’s task to determine and set all possible parameters for more relevant results.
-Prior to the start of optimization, it’s vital to research users’ behavior and collect data in the following areas:
+Anyway, whether you have a native MySQL search, Elasticsearch, a third-party search engine, or a hybrid solution, it's your team's task to determine and set all possible parameters for more relevant results.
+Prior to the start of optimization, it's vital to research users' behavior and collect data in the following areas:

 • Popular queries;